microverseinc/ror-social-scaffold/README.md

 # Rails Social Media Website Project Overview

-This project entails building a social media application with ruby on rails using all the process of MVP.
+This project entails building a social media application with ruby on rails using all the process of MVC.
 This project comprises the application of model, controller, view, routes, associations, partials and styling knowledge in building a rails app.
 A user need to create an account to be able to log into the application and test all features.

 ## Features
 - User can sign up into the app.